 One of the key Growth Levers to leverage if you want to scale your SaaS company faster is referral.
-The Marketing Growth Initiative you’d need to define, execute, measure and optimize to get this working well is known as Referral Marketing.
+The Marketing Growth Initiative you’d need to define, execute, measure align to an OKR and optimize to get this working well is known as Referral Marketing.

 What Is SaaS Referral Marketing?